wairas/happy-tools/README.md

                         whether to determine the channels from the meta-data (overrides the manually specified channels) (default:
                         None)
+  --no_autodetect_channels
+                        whether to turn off auto-detection of channels from meta-data (default: None) --keep_aspectratio    whether to keep the aspect ratio (default: None) --no_keep_aspectratio
-  --keep_aspectratio    whether to keep the aspect ratio (default: None) --check_scan_dimensions
+                        whether to not keep the aspect ratio (default: None) --check_scan_dimensions
+                        whether to compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --no_check_scan_dimensions
-                        whether to compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --export_to_scan_dir  whether to export images to the scan directory rather
+                        whether to not compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --export_to_scan_dir  whether to export images to the scan directory rather